payherepayments/developers/docs/intro.md

 sidebar_label: Getting Started
 ---

-PayHere makes it simple to integrate with your existing service.
+Payhere makes it simple to integrate with your existing service.
 We are always improving our integrations, so keep an eye out here for changes.

 ## Simple link

-The most basic way to get started with PayHere is by emailing your customers a link to a payment form, or setting up a link on your website.
+The most basic way to get started with Payhere is by emailing your customers a link to a payment form, or setting up a link on your website.

 [Read more](link.md)